Call 1-800-GOT-PESTS?

 Get a remedy now.
 Send a message!

-Carpenter Bee FAQ
+Carpenter Bee FAQs

 Are Carpenter Bees Dangerous?